JimSeker/flutter/README.md

 `moreui` is a demo of menus (with menuAnchors), chips, validing textFields and textFormFields, plus badges.

+`ScreenDataDemo` shows to pass data to a second route and how to return data to calling route.

 `dialog_Demo` is an example of several dialog boxes.

 `draw_Demo` show customPaint, gestureDectector, bottomnavigationbar, with dialogs and colorpicker dialog.